Outdated audit settings can create critical compliance and data security gaps, exposing your business to unnecessary risks.

 Global Auditing

 To enable auditing and record changes to your data, you can control this in the Power Platform Admin Center by navigating to Environments > Your Environment > Settings > Audit Settings.
-Here, you can choose to start logging and determine how long to retain the logs.

 Who Should Turn Global Auditing On?

-In most scenarios, we recommend enabling auditing for production environments in most businesses.
 If you are configuring auditing for a development or staging environment, it is advisable to turn this off in many cases.
-Data in these environments is often synthetic is unnecessary for auditing; disabling this can improve performance and reduce storage requirements.
+Data in these environments is often synthetic, so this typically unnecessary for auditing.
+Disabling this can also improve performance and reduce storage requirements.

 How Long Should Logs Be Retained?